Plasma Cutter 50 Amp Cutting Thickness: Steel & Aluminum

 Material Feed Rate (ipm) Torch Angle

-Use short test cuts to verify dross levels and edge squareness.
-If dross forms on top, raise height or slow slightly; if on bottom, lower height or increase travel.
+Use short test cuts before production.
+If dross forms on top, raise height or slow slightly; if dross forms on the bottom, lower height or speed up.

 Common Mistakes That Reduce Cut Capacity